rkt2spc/blog/src/data/author/index.md

 # About me

-I'm a software engineer with a quite versatile background.
+I'm a software engineer with a versatile background.
 I can do:

-- Frontend development with React / Typescript / NextJS
+- Frontend development with React / Typescript / NextJS.
 - Backend development with Go / Ruby / NodeJs.
 - SRE / SysOps works with AWS / Azure / Kubernetes.
 - Data engineering with Scala / Spark.